gatsbyjs/gatsby/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 `
 ```

 OK!
-So we've followed a similar approach to your blog post template, so this
+So you have followed a similar approach to your blog post template, so this
 should hopefully seem pretty familiar.
-Once more we're exporting `pageQuery`
+Once more you are exporting `pageQuery`
 which contains a GraphQL query.
-Note that we're pulling a slightly different
+Note that you are pulling a slightly different
-data set -- specifically, we are pulling an `excerpt` of 250 characters rather than
+data set -- specifically, you are pulling an `excerpt` of 250 characters rather than
-the full HTML as we are formatting the pulled date with a format
+the full HTML as you are formatting the pulled date with a format
 string!
 GraphQL is awesome.

 The actual React component is fairly trivial, but one important note should be